ali-kin4/ali-kin4.github.io/README.md

 Welcome to the official landing page of **Ali Jabbary**, an internationally trusted tutor and consultant delivering world-class 1-on-1 instruction in STEM, Business, Programming, and Emerging Technologies.

-This repository hosts a **fully responsive, SEO-optimized, modern landing page** intended for deployment on **GitHub Pages**.
+This repository hosts a **fully responsive, SEO-optimized, modern landing page** intended for deployment via **Vercel**.
 It is designed to convert visitors into clients through clean design, powerful content, subtle animations, and a strategic UX flow.

 ---